-ACTION 11: Network of existing protected areas eligible for cetaceans conservation Aim Target Recommended actions Priority Responsible actors Develop regional network of already operating protected areas containing cetacean habitats within their boundaries, taking into account the ACCOBAMS 2010 targets and the ACCOBAMS Criteria for Protected Areas of Importance for Cetacean Conservation.
+ACTION 11: Netwo ork of existing pro tected areas eligible for cetaceans conservation Aim Target Recommended actions Priority Responsible actors Develop regional network of already operating protected areas containing cetacean habitats within their boundaries, taking into account the ACCOBAMS 2010 targets and the ACCOBAMS Criteria for Protected Areas of Importance for Cetacean Conservation.
 Existing coastal and marine protected areas, consolidated as a network, are focused on, prepared for and involved in the conservation and monitoring of Black Sea cetaceans. (a) Regional assessment of existing coastal and marine protected areas with regard to the presence of cetacean habitats within their boundaries and their relevance to cetacean conservation.
 Basic data on the distribution and abundance of dolphins and porpoises (links to Actions 13 and 14) could be helpful for evaluation of those protected areas which are fit for setting into cetacean monitoring activities. (b) Developing the regional network of eligible protected areas represented mainly by biosphere reserves, nature reserves and national parks.
 It is essential to ensure that sufficient awareness exists among the operating staff concerning cetacean monitoring and conservation.
-The relationship with existing cetacean stranding networks (Action 15) and rescue teams (Action 18) could be helpful. (c) Preparation of the network's cetaceans-oriented strategy and action plan as well as guidelines on cetacean monitoring, conservation and management procedures.
+The relationship with existing cetacean stranding network's cetaceans-oriented strategy and action plan as well as guidelines on cetacean monitoring, conservation and management procedures.
 The documents should be agreed by members of the network and secured on proper provisions for their implementation.
-Training of specialists, unconstrained exchange of information and competent co-ordination of the network should be envisaged.
-Links to Actions 1, 4, 12, 16 and 17 are envisaged. (d) Marine protected areas involved in the network should restrain within their boundaries any human activities potentially harmful for cetaceans.
-Primary Coastal and marine protected areas, cetacean experts, Secretariat of the Black Sea Commission, ACCOBAMS Secretariat Rationale / Background Coastal and marine p over 60 protected are suggested for further and conservation, if a areas are represented research capabilities, and conservation in I ordinated by the Bre Biosphere Reserve, S Reserve, Kazantip N completed and comm this initiative suppor protected areas are generally recognised as a primary tool for conservation of the material and sites are established along the coastline of the Black and Azov Seas by ripart development [12].
-Some of them contain cetacean habitats within their boundaries appropriate management objectives are set, and the personnel is specifically trained l by existent biosphere reserves, nature reserves and national parks which have relat.
-The Romanian Danube Delta Biosphere Reserve and 'Vama-Veche - 2 Mai' Mari Romania.
-In 2003-2005, nine coastal protected areas joined the Ukrainian National ma Laboratory (Simferopol).
-They are (from west to east): the Dunaisky (Danube) I Swan Islands Branch of the Crimean Nature Reserve, Cape Martyan Nature Reserve ature Reserve, Azov and Sivash National Park, and Meotida Landscape Park.
-The i non methodology for cetacean monitoring was introduced in these protected areas.
-Ceted in 2005 by the UK Department of Environment, Food and Rural Affairs and Brit arine environme rian states, and a , and could thus .
-In this context tively well-deve ne Reserve are i Network for Ce Biosphere Reser e, Karadag Natu nventory of ceta Other Black Sea itish Council-U nt and biodiversity.
-At present, dditional 40 areas are serve for cetacean monitoring , the most promising protected loped infrastructure and nvolved in cetacean research taceans Conservation co- twe, Chernomorsky (Black Sea) re Reserve, Opuk Nature icean habitats has been countries so far do not follow kraine (NNCC-project).
+Training of specialists, unconstrained exchange of information and competent co-ordination of the network should be envisaged. (d) Marine protected areas involved in the network should restrain within their boundaries any human activities potentially harmful for cetaceans.
+Primary Coastal and marine protected areas, cetacean experts, Secretariat of the Black Sea Commission, ACCOBAMS Secretariat Rationale / Background Coastal and marine protected areas are generally recognised as a primary tool for conservation of the marine environment and biodiversity.
+At present, over protected areas and sites are established along the coastline of the Black and Azov Seas by riparian states, and additional 40 areas are suggested for furth development [12].
+Some of them contain cetacean habitats within their boundaries, and could thus serve for cetacean monitoring and conservation, if appropria management objectives are set, and the personnel is specifically trained.
+In this context, the most promising protected areas are represented by existent biospher reserves, nature reserves and national parks which have relatively well-developed infrastructure and research capabilities.
+The Romanian Danube Delta Biospher Reserve and 'Vama-Veche - 2 Mai' Marine Reserve are involved in cetacean research and conservation in Romania.
+In 2003-2005, nine coastal protected areas join the Ukrainian National Network for Cetaceans Conservation co-ordinated by the Brema Laboratory (Simferopol).
+They are (from west to east): the Dunaisky (Danul Biosphere Reserve, Chernomorsky (Black Sea) Biosphere Reserve, Swan Islands Branch of the Crimean Nature Reserve, Cape Martyan Nature Reserve, Karado Nature Reserve, Opuk Nature Reserve, Kazantip Nature Reserve, Azov and Sivash National Park, and Meotida Landscape Park.
+The inventory of cetacean habitats is been completed and common methodology for cetacean monitoring was introduced in these protected areas.
+Other Black Sea countries so far do not follow to initiative supported in 2005 by the UK Department of Environment, Food and Rural Affairs and British Council-Ukraine (NNCC-project).